quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 So let's get started!

 ### Rules of the Game
-The basic idea is to compare each pair of adjacent elements and swap them if the element on left goes after the element on the right.
+The basic idea is to compare each pair of adjacent elements and swap them if the element on left should go after the element on the right.
 At the end of each pass through all elements the *largest* element **bubbles** to the end of the array.
 Hence, the name of the algorithm - [Bubble Sort][].
 We continue passing through elements from the first till the last until the moment when there are no swaps during the current pass.
 It is a sign for us that all elements are completely sorted.

 To better understand the algorithm, let's look at simple example.